algorithmica-org/algorithmica/content/english/hpc/cpu-cache/latency.md

 ![](../img/latency-throughput.svg)

-When talking about latency, it makes more sense to use cycles or nanoseconds rather than throughput units.
-So we will replace this graph with its reciprocal:
+When talking about latency, it makes more sense to use cycles or nanoseconds rather than throughput units, so we replace this graph with its reciprocal:

 ![](../img/permutation-latency.svg)

 Note that the cliffs on both graphs aren't as distinctive as they were for the bandwidth.
 This is because we still have some chance of hitting the previous layer of cache even if the array can't fit into it entirely.
-More formally, there are $k$ levels in the cache hierarchy with sizes $s_i$ and latencies $l_i$, then their expected latency will be
+More formally, if there are $k$ levels in the cache hierarchy with sizes $s_i$ and latencies $l_i$, then, instead of being equal to the slowest access, their expected latency will be:

 $$
 E[L] = \frac{